 The event is a part of the Cultural Diversity Week at KFU.

-The book has been co-authored by the Department of Russian History employees, Professor Alla Salnikova and Associate Professor Dilyara Galiullina.
+The book was co-authored by the Department of Russian History employees, Professor Alla Salnikova and Associate Professor Dilyara Galiullina.
 It is dedicated to Alifba (Tatar school primer) as a historical and cultural phenomenon.
 The monograph covers different types of primers that have existed since 19th century until now.

 The monograph concentrates on the results and ways of reflecting political and cultural transformations in Russia and Tatarstan in school primers.
 This allowed following the changes in perceptions of childhood and children, their place in the society and the world.